Read This First

 Prompt 2: It appears then that the christening of a new scientific law depend primarily on its conventional acceptance among scientists, right?

-The section turns on Conventional Acceptance in Scientific Laws and Summary.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Conventional Acceptance in Scientific Laws in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 There must be substantial empirical support that the phenomenon consistently behaves as described, under the same conditions, across multiple observations and experiments.